relevance/edn-ruby/README.md

 By default, this will work for strings, symbols, numbers, arrays, hashes, sets, nil, Time, and boolean values.

+### Value Translations

 **edn** has some different terminology, and some types that do not map cleanly to Ruby.

+**NOTE**: Comments requested on the following.

 In **edn**, you have _keywords_, which look like Ruby symbols and have the same meaning and purpose.
+These are converted to Ruby symbols.

-You also have **edn** _symbols_, which generally reflect variable names, but have several purposes.
+You have **edn** _symbols_, which generally reflect variable names, but have several purposes.
 We parse these and return `EDN::Type::Symbol` values for them, as they are not directly portable into Ruby.

-You also have _vectors_, which map to Ruby arrays, and _lists_, which are linked lists in Clojure.
+You have _vectors_, which map to Ruby arrays, and _lists_, which are linked lists in Clojure.
 We map these to `EDN::Type::List` values, which are type-compatible with arrays.

+**edn** has character types, but Ruby does not.
+These are converted into one-character strings.

 ### Tagged Values